 Brightness: 3000 Lumens | Resolution: 1920 x 1080 | Contrast Ratio: 28,000:1 | Mechanism: Short Throw

 Optoma is as good a name as Epson in the market of projectors.
 With a wide range of projectors available, Optoma GT1080Darbee is a well-balanced projector, providing a lot of functionalities.
-It features 1080p resolution along with 3000 lumens, which is a good brightness level even for well-lit rooms.
+It features a 1080p resolution along with 3000 lumens, which is a good brightness level even for well-lit rooms.
 This is a short-throw projector, which means that it needs to be at a very small distance from the wall to achieve a good screen size.
 This projector has a response time of 16ms, which is fantastic for competitive gaming.

-Testing this projector showed that 100-inch screen size is possible by only 4-ft distance.
+Testing this projector showed that 100-inch screen size is possible by only a 4-ft distance.
 A maximum of 300-inch screen size is possible at a distance of 11-ft, although the image becomes a little dull at such a distance.
-The image quality was more than satisfactory with good black-levels and vivid colours.
+The image quality was more than satisfactory with good black-levels and vivid colors.
 We recommend this projector to people who want a balanced image quality along with good response time, as these characteristics prove to be very essential in gaming.